 Like marketers, retailers need to have a good understanding of their customers in order to succeed.
 To streamline business processes, they have to get a firm grasp of their suppliers’ delivery practices as well.
 Fortunately, a good part of the information they need is already at their fingertips.
 It’s found in their voluminous collection of transaction data from orders, invoices, and payments.
 Just like in the marketing industry, this information can be augmented with data from social media streams.

 Telecommunications carriers and their trading partners are facing an onslaught of big data from two fronts.
-Leading the charge on the more visible front are the end users, about 5 billion-strong worldwide.
-Equipped with laptops, smartphones, tablets, and wearable devices, consumers are creating, storing and transmitting data at unimaginable rates.
+Leading the charge on the more visible front are the end-users, about 5 billion strong worldwide.
+Equipped with laptops, smartphones, tablets, and wearable devices, consumers are creating, storing, and transmitting data at unimaginable rates.

 Last year alone (2012), mobile data volume reached 0.9 exabytes per month.
 With an estimated CAGR of 66%, that volume is set to hit 17 exabytes by 2017.
-If it’s the first time you’ve encountered the term, it’s probably because one exabyte is actually a formerly unheard of one billion gigabytes.
+If it’s the first time you’ve encountered the term, it’s probably because one exabyte is actually formerly unheard of one billion gigabytes.

 In the past, consumer mobile data only came from text and calls.
 Today’s data, on the other hand, comes from a diverse collection of SMS, calls, social media updates, video and music streaming, app downloads, web browsing, and online purchases.
-As telcos roll out ever larger bandwidths to meet the growing demand, data consumption in the mobile space is only going to get bigger.
+As telcos roll out ever-larger bandwidths to meet the growing demand, data consumption in the mobile space is only going to get bigger.

 With mobile usage increasing at the consumer end, data volumes are also growing at another front, i.e., the provider side.
-Carriers are reaching milestones after milestones through the CRD and geolocation data they collect.
+Carriers are reaching milestones after milestone through the CRD and geolocation data they collect.

-The wealth of information from all this data can be analyzed and used to streamline bandwidth consumption, improve customer satisfaction, and boost success rates of new products and services.
+The wealth of information from all this data can be analyzed and used to streamline bandwidth consumption, improve customer satisfaction, and boost the success rates of new products and services.

 In case you haven’t noticed, these industries have only been sorted alphabetically.
 So, being the last item on this list doesn’t mean the Transportation industry generates the least amount of data.

 Like the Power and Oil & Gas Industry, the Transportation industry relies heavily on sensor data.
 Certain aircraft can already generate hundreds of gigabytes of data on a single flight.
-Practically every part of a large passenger plane, from the engine, to the flaps, down to the landing gear, constantly transmits vital information to monitoring systems to help ensure passenger safety.
+Practically every part of a large passenger plane, from the engine to the flaps, down to the landing gear, constantly transmits vital information to monitoring systems to help ensure passenger safety.

 Even land transportation such as trains and buses contribute to the data deluge through timetable systems, GPS, inductive-loop traffic detectors, and CCTVs.
-And like the other industries on this list, there’s a large volume data from social media and booking sites as well.
+And like the other industries on this list, there’s a large volume of data from social media and booking sites as well.
 Assimilating all this data can reveal insights for improving safety, timeliness, and cost-effectivity.